Connect with others who understand.

 DME is a potential complication of diabetic retinopathy.
 In retinopathy, tiny blood vessels called capillaries that carry oxygen and nutrients to the retina are damaged.

 To understand DME, let’s learn a bit about eye anatomy.
 The nerve tissue that lines the inside of the back of the eyeball is called the retina.
-This is where we sense light, so it’s essential for good eyesight.
+This is where the eye senses light, so it’s essential for good eyesight.
 The macula is the central part of the retina.
 The cells in the macula are responsible for detecting fine visual details.

-The macula is part of the retina, the area of the eyeball that allows us to sense light.
+The macula is part of the retina, the area of the eye that senses light.
 The macula is required for seeing details.
 (Adobe Stock)

 High blood sugar levels from diabetes can damage the delicate blood vessels in the retina.
-As a result, the damaged blood vessels may leak, causing the macula to swell and not work properly.
-This is called DME, and it affects about 1 in every 14 people with diabetes.
+The damaged blood vessels may leak, causing the macula to swell and not work properly.
+This is called DME, and it affects about 1 in 14 people with diabetes.

 People with type 2 diabetes are more likely to develop DME than those with type 1 diabetes.
-That’s why doctors strongly recommend yearly eye exams for people living with diabetes.
+Doctors strongly recommend yearly eye exams for all people living with diabetes.

 If your eye doctor suspects a problem, they may do additional tests, such as:

-• Amsler grid and/or visual field testing to help check for issues with your central and side vision
+• Amsler grid or visual field testing to check for issues with central and side vision

-• Fluorescein angiogram to monitor the blood vessels in the retina
+• Fluorescein angiogram to monitor blood vessels in the retina

 • Optical coherence tomography to evaluate the optic nerve and retinal thickness

-To prevent DME from affecting your vision, make sure to go to regular eye check-ups.
+To prevent DME from affecting your vision, make sure to get regular eye checkups.

-Ideally, your eye doctor will detect signs of DME before you start to notice symptoms.
-But if you have any of these issues, it may be time to schedule a check-up:
+Ideally, your eye doctor will detect signs of DME before you notice symptoms.
+However, it may be time to schedule a checkup if you have any of these issues:

 • Blurred vision